AzureDevOps3/duffney.github.io/_drafts/2018-08-09-SecureGroupVarsWithAnsibleValut.md

 ## Conclusion

-Variables are senstive and nonsensitive, but having them in different places reduces visabliity.
+Variables can be sensitive and non-sensitive, but having them in different places reduces visibility.
 Putting sensitive values in a vault protected file is a must, but you can also include them in normal variable files to improve visibility.